 Each provides me with my reason to cook and share.

 Thank you for being a guest at my table!

 I obtained my Culinary Arts degree from the California School of Culinary Arts (Le Cordon Bleu program) in Pasadena, CA after graduating with honors in 2005.
 After a number of externships and stints in restaurants, I went on to have the privilege of being the Executive Chef of two substance abuse treatment centers in Malibu, CA, where my passion for people and the food they put into their bodies was further cultivated.
-I am currently the personal chef for a private client with a science/health and wellness home-based business, cooking for 12-13 people.
-I enjoy the challenge of creating menus that are satisfying for meat-eaters, vegetarians, dairy and non-dairy eaters, alike.
+I am currently the personal chef for a private client who is the owner of a science/health and wellness company, cooking for 12+ people.
+I enjoy the challenge of creating menus that are satisfying for meat-eaters, vegetarians, vegans and gluten-free folks, alike.